bilalzaraket/castopod/TUTORIAL.md

 3- It removes the predefined Cache-Control header using the header_remove function 4- It redefines the cache parameters(max-age, etag, public: parameters representing the freshness of the response), sets the content type of the response (format), and sets the body to the contents of the retrieved file.
 Finally, it returns the response object.

--Controllers
+- Controllers
-Database/Migrations
+- Database/Migrations
-Entities
+- Entities

-Helpers
+- Helpers
-Models
+- Models